boydaihungst/crunchyroll-sub-downloader/README.md

 ### Batch download using command line arguments

 - Add crunchyroll premium account and password in `credentials.json` file.
+After first successful login/run, the cookies will be saved in `crunchyroll_cookies_*.pkl` file, now you can remove password from `credentials.json` file, but keep email.

 > [!IMPORTANT]
 > All of the arguments are optional even the `url` argument.